-The building was constructed in 1908 by Hiens and LaFarge in the Beaux-Arts style on the site of the first Metropolitan Clubhouse, which was destroyed by a fire in 1904.
+This Beaux Arts building was constructed in 1908 by Hiens and LaFarge on the site of the first Metropolitan Clubhouse, which had been destroyed by a fire in 1904.
 It is five stories high and its two main facades, on 17th and H Streets, are organized in a tripartite arrangement.
 The facades are clad in buff brick and limestone.
-The formal design includes bow-shape bays, porticoes, windows in the frieze and a balustrade.
-A two-story, three bay annex, designed by the firm of Donn and Deming (1921-1923), with an addition by Bowie-Gridley (1986-1988), is located to the west.